jupyter-naas/awesome-notebooks/README.md

 🙏 How you can contribute ?

-- Suggest new notebooks ideas with a Github issue
+- Suggest and Follow the future awesome-notebooks on : https://naas.canny.io/awesome-notebooks
 - Push new notebooks by creating a Pull Requests
 - Fix the broken notebooks if there is one in Github

-Follow the future awesome-notebooks on : https://naas.canny.io/

 # CRM